cosmos/sdk-tutorials/academy/4-my-own-chain-exer/create-handling-exer.md

 # Exercise - Message Handler - Create and Save a Game Properly

 You have created a message that is intended to create a game.
-However it does not create a game just yet because you have not yet implemented the message handling proper.
-It is time to do this part.
+However, it does not create a game yet because you have not implemented the message handling.
+How would you do this?

 ## Think